 Last week I published a guest post on my site.
 It was about “6 Foods For Clear Skin”.
 One of the foods was dark chocolate.
 Now I know that dark chocolate is full of antioxidants.
 These antioxidants come from the higher amount of cocoa in dark chocolate than milk chocolate.
-That mildly bitter taste you get from dark chocolate is because of the 70% ( or higher ) percent cocoa in it.
+That mildly bitter taste you get from dark chocolate is because of the 70% ( or higher ) of cocoa in it.
 Antioxidants are great for you and even better for your skin.

 Dark chocolate contains cocoa mass, cocoa butter and sugar.
 Adding milk to it turns it into milk chocolate.
 White chocolate consists of cocoa butter, sugar and milk.

-It was a long held belief that chocolate and acne were not connected in any way.
+It was a long-held belief that chocolate and acne were not connected in any way.
 We shall look into how this belief came about real soon.

-The real answer to the question of whether chocolate causes acne is that it depends whether you are acne prone or not.
+The real answer to the question of whether chocolate causes acne is that it depends on whether you are acne prone or not.
 If you are not acne prone no amount of chocolate will cause acne.
 Don’t you know someone like that who eats loads of chocolate and has clear skin?
 I certainly do.
 Annoying isn’t it?
 If chocolate on its own could cause acne, then almost everyone in the world would have acne.

 Now if you are acne prone does chocolate make your acne worse?

-First let’s figure out why for years there was thought to be no link between eating chocolate and acne
+First, let’s figure out why for years there was thought to be no link between eating chocolate and acne

 Let’s have a look at normal milk chocolate